Trump Says He'll Sign Order To Expand Health Insurance Options

 Proponents of the move say that association health plans, which could be offered by trade groups, chambers of commerce or groups of small businesses, would not be bound by Affordable Care Act regulations that require insurance policies to cover everyone, no matter their health status, and to cover a specific set of benefits.

 Conservatives have long advocated for these kinds of plans because they say they will boost competition and lower premiums.
-Kentucky Senator Rand Paul argued for them on NPR's All Things Considered in September.
+Kentucky Sen. Rand Paul argued for them on NPR's All Things Considered in September.

 "We believe that previous administrations have defined the law too narrowly, and under a new definition, there will be a wider expansion of AHPs, which will greatly lower costs to the consumer and provide more health insurance options," Rand's communications director Sergio Gor said in an email to NPR on Tuesday.